Anders-Stubberud/TDT4140/README.md

 # TDT4140 Gruppe 40 - Flashy

-This readme provides documentation for how you can download and test out the product.
+This readme provides documentation for how you can download and test out the product locally.

+The product is deployed to <a href="https://tdt-4140-group-40.vercel.app/" target="_blank">tdt-4140-group-40.vercel.app</a>

 ## Prerequisites